 This supplication means, may Allah grant you the chance to live for Ramadan for a lot of years.

-Moreover, there are other Arabic expressions that have similar meanings.
+Moreover, there are other expressions and Ramadan Kareem wishes in Arabic that have similar meanings.
 Overall, they mean, Happy Ramadan.
 For example:

-There are many ways to respond to Ramadan greetings.
+There are many ways to respond to Ramadan greetings in English and Arabic as well.
 For instance, if someone makes a supplication for you, like those previously mentioned, you can say: “آمين” i.e. May Allah accept your supplication.

 Also, if someone wishes you a happy Ramadan, you can thank him using any expression, like “جزاك الله خيرًا” i.e. May Allah reward you with good.
 Then say, for example: “علينا وعليكم” i.e. For both me and you [the benefits of your greeting].

-To conclude, it’s good to try to know about the Muslim culture in receiving Ramadan, or even to learn how to express Ramadan Kareem wishes in Arabic and to enrich your Arabic culture by learning different Arabic colloquials, such as Egyptian Colloquial.
-However, what is more fruitful and important is to learn how to seize the opportunity of this month to come closer to the Quran.
-Start to learn the Quran now!
+To conclude, it is good to try to know about the Muslim culture in receiving Ramadan, or even to learn how to express Ramadan Kareem wishes in Arabic and to enrich your Arabic culture by learning different Arabic colloquial, such as Egyptian Colloquial.